paul-hammant/tbd/content/alternative-branching-models/index.md

 developers active concurrently in more than one (short-lived) branch (or fork).
 Or developer pairs, rather than individuals.

 The crucial difference is where the release is performed from.

-Whereas for their release-from-branch step:
+The GitHub-flow thing showing a release-from-branch step, before the merge back to teh master (trunk):

 ![](githubflow1.png)

+One problem with is the small risk of regression in a following release - that would be if the release goes out, but the branch is never merged back.
+Another is that it may indeed not have items in it from trunk that were part of a previous release (actually causing a regression).

 As the Github documentation portrays, review comments are part of the process.
-Of course they are, they are the speech bubbles in timeline above followed by another commit (presumably 132 columns end of line versus 80 prevailed).
+They are the speech bubbles in time line above followed by another commit, which presumably addressed the review feedback.

 How Trunk-Based Development modifies the Github Flow model:

 ![](../5-min-overview/trunk_pr.png)